 "Yeah.
 I could eat one of those."
-Connor replied and sat down at the table pulling out his cell phone scrolling through something on the screen while Pat peeled up the corners of the containers and turned the oven on to pre-heat.
+Connor replied and sat down at the table pulling out his cell phone and scrolled through something on the screen while Pat peeled up the corner of the containers and turned on the oven to pre-heat.